Is Credit Card Interest Tax Deductible?

 To deduct this type of interest, you must have paid the interest on a mortgage loan or student loan, not a credit card used for those expenses.

 You could use a home equity loan to pay off your credit cards, then deduct the interest paid on your home equity loan.
-This could be benefit you in the long run, since home equity loans often have a lower interest rate.
+It could benefit you in the long run, since home equity loans often have a lower interest rate.
 But, remember that your home is on the line if you default on the payments.

 Consult with a tax professional about your tax situation to get specific advise about whether the interest you paid is tax deductible.